haoliangyu/gtran-kml/README.md

     options:

+    * name      - Specify the feature name using a geojson property.
+The Default value is **'name'**.

     * symbol    - Symbol of saved features.
 Supported styles:

         * Point